Pedagogy and Community

-As a first year undergraduate (BMus/BMus Jazz), you will take a Community Engagement module in which you will learn about the wide range of music activities taking place in community and educational settings, receive practical tuition in 'conducting communities', and participate in a range of workshops with different interdisciplinary focuses including world music, jazz, composition-based, therapeutic, voice-led, and instrument-led.
-You will develop and practise workshop presentation skills which you will be given the opportunity to apply in external community settings later in your course.
+As a first-year undergraduate (BMus/BMus Jazz), you will take a Community Engagement module in which you will learn about the wide range of music activities taking place in community and educational settings.
+You will participate in a range of workshops with different interdisciplinary focuses including global traditional music, jazz, composition-based, therapeutic, voice-led, and instrument-led.
+You will develop and practise workshop presentation skills which you can apply in external community settings later in your course.

 ‘A very valuable module.
 Confidence building and providing the basis for developing skills that can be sold for real money in the real world.’

-In the second year, you will continue to develop your skills as a current or prospective music educator via the Pedagogy and Practice module.
-You will participate in classes designed to help you develop as a teacher in your Principal Study area (i.e. your primary specialism – performance, composition or music technology).
+In the second year, you will participate in classes designed to help you develop as a teacher in your primary specialism (instrument/voice, composition or music technology).
 Topics covered include those specific to your Principal Study area, as well as those relevant to teachers from all disciplines.
-There will be talks from Services for Education Music Service, taster sessions in Kodály and Dalcroze Eurhythmics, and a series of interdisciplinary workshops, where you will collaborate with your peers in devising new music and developing your improvisation skills.
+There will also be talks from external practitioners including from local arts organisations and music education providers, connecting you to potential future employers and the wider music education landscape.

 ‘A very useful and beneficial course.
 I feel it has put me in a stronger position to approach teaching.’

-As you move into the final year of your BMus course, you can opt to take a Further Pedagogy module.
-This module combines on-site lectures and workshops with lesson observation opportunities in conjunction with Services for Education Music Service and other local arts organisations and educational settings.
-Weekly lectures and workshops covering a comprehensive range of issues in instrumental/vocal teaching to include first lessons, motivation, practice, notation, sight-reading, technology, creativity and aural-based approaches, group teaching, behaviour management, planning and assessment, differentiation, special needs, performance preparation, teacher-pupil-parent relationships, business matters and safeguarding.
+Our Further Pedagogy module combines on-site lectures and workshops with lesson observation opportunities in conjunction with Services for Education Music Service.
+Weekly lectures and workshops cover a comprehensive range of issues in instrumental/vocal teaching to include first lessons, motivation, practice, notation, sight-reading, technology, creativity and aural-based approaches, group teaching, behaviour management, planning and assessment, differentiation, special needs, performance preparation, teacher-pupil-parent relationships, business matters and safeguarding.

-Increasing numbers of students specialise in educational and/or community work within the Final Project module, often taking Further Pedagogy and/or Music, Community and Wellbeing alongside.
-Furthermore, if you wish, you can build on the year 3 Language of Music Specialisms 1 module by choosing two different pedagogy related options via the Language of Music Specialisms 2 module.
+Increasing numbers of students specialise in educational and/or community work within the Final Project module, often taken alongside Further Pedagogy and/or Music, Community and Wellbeing.

-‘Fantastic hands on approach.
+‘Fantastic hands-on approach.
 Training and shadowing was brilliant.
-I feel I am more prepared for a portfolio career’.
+I feel I am more prepared for a portfolio career.’
+(Student)